-Breaking in a glow plug engine in the air is the other choice, and I've done this too.
-You should only attempt this if you've got some flying experience and can confidently fly solo.
+Breaking-in a glow plug engine in the air is the other choice, and I've done this too.
+Needless to say, you should only attempt this if you've got some flying experience and can confidently fly solo.

 The mixture setting is controlled by the 'high end' needle valve on the right side of the engine (when viewed from the front) - screwing it in (clockwise) leans out the mixture (less fuel) and unscrewing it (counter-clockwise) richens the mixture.

 Above: the location of the all important needle valve.
 Modern engines may have the valve at the rear (right), but many engines have the needle on the carburettor (left).

 As a very general rule of thumb, the mixture is slightly rich if the needle valve is unscrewed 3 1/2 to 4 turns from being fully screwed in (i.e. closed).
 Again, this is only a vague indication and the engine manufacturer's instructions should be followed as your first and foremost guide, because this setting will differ from engine to engine.